aaronland/go-picturebook/README.md

   -caption string
     	A valid caption.Caption URI.
 Valid schemes are: cooperhewitt, filename, flickr, none, orthis -debug
-    	DEPRECATED: Please use the -verbose fs.instead.
+    	DEPRECATED: Please use the -verbose flag instead.
   -dpi float
     	The DPI (dots per inch) resolution for your picturebook. (default 150) -exclude value
     	A valid regular expression to use for testing whether a file should be excluded from your picturebook.
-DEPRECATED: Please use -filter regexp://exclude/?pattern={REGULAR_EXPRESSION} instead.
+DEPRECATED: Please use -filter regexp://exclude/?pattern={REGULAR_EXPRESSION} flag instead.
   -filename string
     	The filename (path) for your picturebook. (default "picturebook.pdf") -fill-page